Maine State Archives Educational Programs

 Special Online Programs

-Maine State Archives Virtual Reality Series - Visit historic sites across the state from the comfort of your home or classroom.
+Maine State Archives Virtual Reality Series — Visit historic sites across the state from your home or classroom.
 This program allows students to explore a variety of notable locations online in full 3D, with pop-up information about the site and its history.

 Maine Bicentennial Moments — Maine history is featured in these 30-second public service announcements.
 Each video includes images and documents from the Archives and other sources to highlight a particular person, place, or event in Maine history.